Roasted Poblano White-Cheese Queso

 Like most people, I am a sucker for melted white cheese.
 It's easy to re-create the restaurant version at home, but it did take some testing to get it just right.
 One of my secrets is to add a little bit of American cheese!

 Cinco de Mayo is one of my favorite excuses to roast a poblano pepper on the stove and mix up a batch of pomegranate margaritas!
 This queso is creamy and decadent.
-Though you might assume its spicy, it is far from it!
+Though you might assume it's spicy, it is far from it!
 The trick to this recipe is in the poblano roasting process.

 Hot Little Tip: Once your poblano is charred, pop it into a brown paper bag and seal it for about 20 minutes.
-This process let's the pepper steam and gives off a beautiful smoky taste that I love!
+This process lets the pepper steam and gives off a beautiful smoky taste that I love!

 Not into poblanos?
 Try my Fiery Pimento Cheese Queso Ole recipe instead!

-- To roast the poblano: using tongs, hold the pepper right ove the open flam of a gas stove burner.
+- To roast the poblano: using tongs, hold the pepper right over the open flame of a gas stove burner.
 Turn it as it gets black.
 If you don't have a gas stove, put the pepper on a rimmed baking sheet and broil it in the oven.
 Once it's blistered, let it sit in a brown paper back for about 20 minutes to cool.
 Once it cools, remove the bubbled (blistered) skin.
 Cut the pepper open, remove the seeds, and chop.

 - In a saucepan over medium-low heat, combine the half-and-half and cornstarch and whisk for one minute.
 Add the Monterey Jack, Cheddar, and American cheeses, cumin, coriander, and cayenne.
 Whisk until the cheeses have melted.
 Keep the heat low to keep the cheese from turning grainy.